Rush Limbo doing more for America in a week than most people do their entire lives.

 This is pop culture.

-This is this is uh to me, it's very important.
+This is, to me, it's very important.

 Not that I care.

-I'm not invested in this, but it nevertheless is interesting in a know your enemy uh framework.
+But it nevertheless is interesting in a know-your-enemy framework.

-I told you that, you know, no matter what the drive-by's make it look like day to day, the left they're not riding high.
+I told you that, you know, no matter what the drive-bys make it look like day to day, the left, they're not riding high.

 That's what all of this anger and outrage is all about, folks.